 Lastly, but very importantly, the physical environment must be accounted for in modern urban planning.
 This includes location and proximity to resources, overall climate and seasonal climate patterns, and even smaller details such as if the geographical area has hard or soft water reservoirs that can, over time, have detrimental effects to irrigation and piping systems.
 Moreover, weather conditions from everything such as snow, rain, and wind to larger phenomena like hurricanes and tornados (as well as how their frequency and ferocity change over time) should be at the forefront of an urban planners mind during the building design or renovation process.

 Download our ‘ Tips for Architecture, Engineering & Construction (AEC)’ white paper to learn how to optimize your designs!

 Following physical considerations, interest in climate-sensitive urban design is on the rise in tangent with growing environmental concerns.
 As the environment changes, so must urban development.
 One of the main but historically difficult elements is assessing pedestrian comfort within an urban environment.
 Microclimate weather factors, such as wind and rain, are very important and dynamic variables to account for in the planning process, and must be evaluated as such.
 From planning city-wide rain drains and gutters to designing new buildings and structures, wind engineering or the evaluation of wind effect can have a large and effective impact for accommodating ever-changing weather conditions.
-In order to analyze urban development projects for wind direction and flow, computational fluid dynamics (CFD) software is advised.
+In order to perform efficient wind analysis for urban development projects, looking at factors such as wind direction and flow, computational fluid dynamics (CFD) software is advised.